SeisComP/seiscomp/doc/base/glossary.rst

    pP phase
       A P wave that has a takeoff angle of greater than 90° at the source and therefore is first reflected at the surface near the epicenter.
-The pP is a depth phase because at teleseismic distances pP has nearly the same path than the P wave except for the path from hypocenter of the earthquake to the reflection point at the surface.
+The pP is a depth phase.
+      For shallow events and at teleseismic distances pP has nearly the same path as the P wave except for the path from hypocenter of the earthquake to the reflection point at the surface.

+   SEED
+      Standard for the Exchange of Earthquake Data, a data format for seismological data and metadata (inventory).
+      It is controlled as a standard by the International Federation of Digital Seismograph Networks (FDSN).
+      The current version is 2.4, updated August 2012.
+      See the `SEED Reference Manual <http://www.fdsn.org/pdf/SEEDManual_V2.4.pdf>`_
+      for details.

    sP phase
       Another depth phase.
 The sP is a :term:`S wave` with a takeoff angle of greater than 90° at